 I have experience working as a counsellor at the NHS.

-I teach counselling at a local college.
+I teach counselling at a local college and university.

 Areas of counselling I deal with